Unlock your potential in a tech-driven world and shape the future with our Computer Science & Information Technology degree.

 Want to study the ‘internet of things?’
 Receiving a CSIT degree at Graceland is a great place to start.
 Students who major in CSIT learn from top-notch instructors who help them strengthen their theoretical basis of computer science while building up problem-solving skills through hands-on practical experience with information technology.
 With an autonomous, self-directed learning approach, students are trained to be responsible for performing projects and research.
 Graceland IT & computer science graduates work at local industries like Principal in Des Moines and Cerner in Kansas City and some work at powerhouses like Google and Apple because the skills they learn give them the capacity to stay at the top of their fields.

-In addition to the general education requirements*, students majoring in Computer Science and Information Technology must complete a concentration of 36 semester hours of CSIT courses as prescribed below:
+In addition to the general education requirements, students majoring in Computer Science and Information Technology must complete 27 semester hours of core curriculum and 9 semester hours of their chosen concentration (AI and Data Science, Cyber and Homeland Security, or Web and Software Development) as prescribed below:

 An introduction to the fundamentals of computer programming through extensive practice developing software in the Python language.
 Fundamental terminology and topics such as integrated development environments, variables, data types, control structures, functions, and objects will be covered.
 ELO4 Global Learning - Innovation